 Wild West Coast of Quiberon Peninsula, Brittany France

-We went there at the beginning of autumn during our two-week Brittany coast road trip.
-Blessed with the golden autumn sunshine, it was perfect weather to explore on foot.
+We made our adventure there at the beginning of autumn during our two-week Brittany coast road trip.
+Blessed with the golden autumn sunshine, a perfect backdrop for our exploration on foot.

 Arche De Port Blanc Roche Percée on Wild West Coast of Quiberon Peninsula, Brittany France